You are currently viewing Shugdra, a Cliff where Guru meditated in the form of Blood Drinking Wrathful Padma

 SHARE THIS POST

-Shugdra is one of Guru Rimpoche’s four cliffs (Dra-Zhi) located in the upper Choekhor valley of Bumthang at an elevation of 2680m.
+Shugdra is one of Guru Rimpoche’s four cliffs (Dra-Zhi) located in the upper Choekhor-toed valley under Kharsa village of Bumthang at an elevation of 2680 meters.
 Choedrak in Chumey, Kunzangdrak, and Thowadrak in Tang Valley, are the other three cliffs in the Bumthang Dzongkhag of central Bhutan.

 This sacred cliff, also known as the Chungchen Khading Dra (the cliff looks like a flying Garuda) or Chung Dra was blessed by Guru Rinpoche and concealed numerous treasures.
 Later, Terton Pema Lingpa is believed to have discovered many treasures from the cliff.